 If building a business was easy, everyone would do it.
-Truer words never spoken.
+Truer words were never spoken.

 When I first started building my wellness business, I was hungry for advice.
 Since it’s 2020, the “Information Age”, I was always on the internet, especially social media.
 After all, it was there that I found my wellness path.
 Surely the business experts were on there too.